What's the TypeScript "as" Keyword Used For?

 // const checkbox = <HTMLInputElement>document.getElementById('myCheckbox');

-If you were to specify a type which is not a subset or superset of the expected type, then TypeScript would result in an error:
+If you were to specify a type which is not a subset or superset of the expected type, then TypeScript will show the following error:

 // Error: Conversion of type 'HTMLElement | null' to type 'string' may be a mistake because neither type sufficiently overlaps with the other.
 If this was intentional, convert the expression to 'unknown' first.